mayank1202/edgeai_book/Chapter 7.6 - Attention.md

    - Dot products are done on MPU
    - Softmax done on VPU
    - The two operations can be pipelined so that the longer pole determines the throughput.
 Usually, softmax can be completely hidden behind dot products.

+## **Cross-Attention**

+Very similar to Self-Attention, with a slight twist

+- self-attention computes the interactions between the different elements of an input sequence.
+- cross-attention computes the interactions between the elements of 2 different input sequences.

+From a computation point of view, the only difference is that we can no longer assume $d_q = d_v = d_k$.
+Well, $d_q$ is still = $d_v$, but $d_k$ can be different.

+It does not change the execution flow and does not introduce any other complexity.
+Self-Attention implementation can be reused.